 Founding a GmbH & Co.
 KG

-Since this is a case of two companies, as already mentioned, you must first found a GmbH and then in a second step, found a KG in which the GmbH is a participating shareholder.
-However, both foundings can be carried out in a joint notary consultation to save costs.
+Since this is a case of two companies, as already mentioned, first a GmbH must be set up and then in a second step, a KG is founded in which the GmbH is a participating shareholder.
+However, both foundations can be carried out in a joint notary consultation to save costs.

-Management is regularly taken over by the GmbH as the general partner of the KG, which for its part is represented by its own manager.
+Management is regularly taken over by the GmbH as the general partner of the KG, which in turn is represented by its own manager.
 The natural person appointed as the GmbH manager generally also manages the business of the KG.

-Here must be differentiated between the two types of shareholder in the KG: the general partner and the limited partner.
+Here must be differentiated between the two types of shareholders in the KG: the general partner and the limited partner.

 The limited partner participates in the KG but is only partially liable.
 This means that the level of his liability is limited to his share investment.